WHERE TO EAT

 Although rarely making the top five Japanese foodie cities, do not underestimate Sapporo's culinary options.
 As you would expect from the Hokkaido capital, Sapporo's staple delicacies are delectable bowls of comfort.

-Still, the city also has a few notable locations worth noting if you're looking to make your visit food-centric.
+Still, the city also has a few notable locations worth checking out if you're looking to make your visit food-centric.
 Keep on reading for tried and tested Sapporo restaurant recommendations.

 Is it your first time in the city?
 Check out our post on what to eat in Sapporo.